 Modern software delivery demands that we think differently about how we bring code to production.
 Traditional methodologies typically took on a siloed approach: a development team writes the code, a security team ensures that this code adheres to organizational compliance requirements, and operations teams maintained the availability of the running service.
-While this organization of specific roles often met the demand for bringing code to production, it suffers from a number of drawbacks.
+While this organization of specific roles often met the demand for bringing code to production, it also has a number of drawbacks.

 First, it was often slow.
 With different groups all involved in bringing code to production, responsibilities were often serialized.
 Once the code is ready, the security team takes a look.
 And then, once the security team blesses the release, an operator can deploy and maintain it.
 Yes, these teams could multi-task, and begin the next body of work while their current release candidate was being validated.
 But, this is typically not an efficient process.
 In practical terms, it introduces disruptive context switching, but it also means that these teams are not working collaboratively towards a common goal.